 Space A Categories (these determine order of selection):

-Bring required IDs and paperwork (passports, visas, immunizations if applicable).
-Active duty members can sign up for flights when your leave pass is signed, and dependents traveling unaccompanied will require a signed and dated Space A letter.
+- Bring required IDs and paperwork (passports, visas, immunizations if applicable).
+Active duty members can sign up for flights when their leave pass is signed, and dependents traveling unaccompanied will require a signed and dated Space A letter.
 Keep in mind that you may not secure a flight on your first or even second attempt, but if your travel plans are flexible, this makes a very cost-effective option.
 Required paperwork is outlined online.

-Other need-to-know tips.
+- Other need-to-know tips.
 If you score a flight, know that a Patriot Express flight is a traditional commercial option and will have food available.
 On military cargo flights, you may be in jump seats and have the option of purchasing a box lunch for about $5.00.
-It is also recommended that if on a military flight, you pack ear plugs as the flight can be noisy.
+It is also recommended that if on a military flight, you pack earplugs as the flight can be noisy.